Third Grade Math Lesson Plans

 Recognize and use basic division facts to 100 ÷ 10, and identify dividend, divisor, and quotient.
 Describe these division properties: you cannot divide by 0, and any number divided by 1 equals that number.

 Represent and solve problems involving division.
-Interpret quotients of whole number as the either the number of objects in each share when objects are partitioned equally.
+Interpret quotients of whole number as the either the number of objects in each share when objects are partitioned equally, or as the number of shares.

 Represent and solve problems involving division.
-Use division within 100 to solve word problems in situations involving equal groups by using drawings and equations with a symbol for the unknown number.
+Use division within 100 to solve word problems in situations involving equal groups by using drawings and equations with a symbol for the unknown number to represent the problem.

 Divide two-digit dividends by one-digit divisors, with and without remainders.